-White bagging refers to the distribution of medication from a pharmacy, often a specialty pharmacy, to the physician’s office, hospital, or clinic for administration.
+White bagging refers to the distribution of specialty medication from a specialty pharmacy or PBM, directly to the physician’s office, hospital, or clinic for administration to a specific patient.

-White bagging is often used in oncology practices to obtain costly injectable or infusible medications that are distributed by specialty pharmacies and may not be available in all non‐specialty pharmacies.
+White bagging is often used in oncology practices and other providers that care for chronic, high-cost patients, to obtain costly injectable or infusible medications that aren’t available in traditional pharmacies and must be administered by a health care provider.

 A white bagging pharmacy is typically a specialty pharmacy outside of a health system and is seen by providers as more inflexible than the traditional system that distributes medication directly to a physician’s office, hospital, or clinic for administration.